Spider veins can be painful, unsightly, and frustrating, but you do have options. Keep reading to learn more about spider veins and sclerotherapy.

 What Is Sclerotherapy?

-Sclerotherapy is a treatment that can minimize and eliminate spider veins.
+Sclerotherapy is a treatment that can minimize and eliminate spider veins (note: at Behr, we do not treat varicose veins).
 A very tiny needle is used to carefully inject a special solution into the problematic veins.
 This causes the vein to collapse and disappear over the next few weeks.
 Most patients can resume normal activities shortly after the treatment and walking around is usually encouraged.
 To learn more about this treatment, schedule a consultation with Dr. Behr.